-(A) ATTACHMENT LIFT LEVER - Used to raise, lower, and adjust the mower deck or other attachments mounted to your tractor.
+(A) ATTACHMENT LIFT LEVER - Used to raise and lower the mower or other attachments mounted to your tractor.

-(B) CLUTCH/BRAKE PEDAL - Used for declutching and braking the tractor and starting the engine.
+(B) CLUTCH/BRAKE PEDAL - Used for braking the tractor and starting the engine.

 (C) PARKING BRAKE - Locks clutch/brake pedal into the brake position.